Bayesian Mixed Multidimensional Scaling for Auditory Processing: Posterior Inference

-To address this, we define $D(t)$ to be the average (across subjects) Frobenius distance between the observed distance matrices $((d_{j,s,r}^{(i)}))$ and the corresponding denoised latent distance matrices $((\delta_{j,s,r}^{(i)}))$ sampled in iteration $t$ divided by the Frobenius norm of the observed distance matrix in order to rescale the absolute distance by the `dimension' of the problem.
+To address this, we use a relative Frobenius error $D(t)$, similar in spirit to Kruskal's STRESS, defined as the average, across subjects $i$ and groups $j$, of the Frobenius distance between the observed $S \times S$ distance matrices $((d_{j,s,r}^{(i)}))$ and the corresponding $S \times S$ denoised latent distance matrices $((\delta_{j,s,r}^{(i)}))$ sampled at iteration $t$, divided by the Frobenius norm of the observed distance matrix.
 We set, according to the noise level in the measurements, a threshold $D_{T}$.
-In particular, we noted that $D_{T}=0.9$ favors a parsimonious latent space that is able to reconstruct well all the individual observable distances in our motivating neural tone distance experiment as shown in Figure \ref{fig: box_delta_s_i_real_check}.
-We perform the following steps with probability $p(t) = \exp(\alpha_{0} + \alpha_{1} t)$ at iteration $t$ where $\alpha_{0} \ge 0$ and $\alpha_{1} <0$ such that the adaptations occur often at the beginning of the chains, but decreases in frequency exponentially fast as the chain settles in.
-At the $t\th$ iteration, if the current latent features are not sufficient to recover the distances well, i.e., $D(t)>D_{T}$, we set $H(t+1)=H(t)+1$ and add a latent feature $\eta_{s, H(t)+1}$.
-Otherwise, we set $H(t+1)=H(t)-1$ and delete the feature $\eta_{s, H(t)}$.
-The other parameters are modified accordingly.
+In particular, we found that $D_{T}=0.1$ favors a parsimonious latent space that can reconstruct well all the individual observable distances in our motivating neural tone distance experiment, as shown in Figure~\ref{fig: box_delta_s_i_real_check}.
+More generally, $D_{T}$ should be chosen to reflect the desired level of reconstruction accuracy for the observed distances and, when possible, calibrated using prior knowledge about the signal-to-noise ratio in the specific application.
+We perform the following steps with probability $p(t)=\exp\{-(\alpha_{0}+\alpha_{1}t)\}$ at iteration $t$, where $\alpha_{0}\ge 0$ and $\alpha_{1}>0$ such that the adaptations occur often at the beginning of the chains, but decrease in frequency exponentially fast as the chain settles in.
+At the $t\th$ iteration, if the current latent features are not sufficient to recover the distances well, i.e., $D(t)>D_{T}$, we set $H(t+1)=H(t)+1$ and add a latent feature $\eta_{s,H(t)+1}$.
+Otherwise, if $D(t)<D_{T}$, we set $H(t+1)=H(t)-1$ and delete the feature $\eta_{s,H(t)}$.
 When we add a feature, we sample the parameters from the prior distribution.
-Otherwise, we retain parameters corresponding to the non-redundant features.